lindacom/main-php-website-2021/projects/OOP blog posts MVC/README.md

 Model
 =====
-The base Model class is an abstract class that other classes extend from. it contains PDO for database connection, query method and bind function
+The base Model class is an abstract class that other classes extend from. it contains PDO for database connection, query method and bind function, execute function and results function
 N.b. constants are conained in the config file - database parameters that don't change.

 The home model